gear-foundation/gear-wiki/docs/api/vouchers.md

 sidebar_label: Vouchers
 ---

-# Gas vouchers
+# Gas Vouchers

 Vouchers empower users with gas-free interactions, allowing seamless messaging to specific programs from any actor.

 An example of using vouchers is shown in the [Battleship](/examples/Gaming/battleship.md) game.
 Users without tokens on their balance can make moves by sending messages to a program using a voucher.

-### Issue a voucher
+### Issue a Voucher

-Use `api.voucher.issue` method to issue a new voucher for a user to be used to pay for sending messages to programs.
+Use the `api.voucher.issue` method to issue a new voucher for a user, which can be used to pay for sending messages to programs.

 ```javascript
 import { VoucherIssued } from '@gear-js/api';